seung-lab/ChunkFlow.jl/aws_znn_train/README.md

   * setup the keys in `config`.
   * set the AMI and volume id.
   * setup all the parameters with a mark of `XXX`
+* set some additional parameters in the script.
+        * cluster name
+        * instance type
+        * biding for the spot instance
+        * commands for each spot instance

 ##Tutorial
-to run a program, you have to set some additional parameters.
-* set the instance type in `config`
+now, you are almost ready.
-* set the spot biding in main script.
+* set the `node_name` in script to choose the command you want to run.
 * run the main script: `python persistent_spot_cluster.py`